Academic-Internet-Identity/AII/README.md

 - Creation and management of groups and assignment of subjects.
 (Developing)
 - Integration with external APIs for data querying.
 - Payment handling: Users can make secure payments through the platform.
-- File management: Users can upload, share, and delete files.
+- File management: Users with role Student, Teacher or Administrative can upload, share, and delete files.
 - Request and process generation: Supports the creation and tracking of academic or administrative requests.
 - Administration panel for approval of registrations.
 - User interface developed in React.